zf3/sdram-tang-primer-20k/README.md

 - SDRAMs need periodic refreshes or data loss happens.
 They provide an *auto-refresh* function to do one row of refresh.
 This auto-refresh operation is controlled with the `refresh` input pin.
 4096 or more refreshes should happen in any 64ms for the memory to not lose data.
 So the main circuit should invoke auto-refresh at least once **every ~15us**.

 SDRAM Wiring:
-- See [src/sdram_top.v](src/sdram_top.v) for detailed pin diagrams.
+- See [sdram_top.v](src/sdram_top.v) for a wiring diagram.
 You need about 40 wires for sdram to work.
 - 12 address pins: row address A[11:0] (4096 rows), column address A[8:0] (512 words per row)
 - 2 bank address pins.
 - 16 DQ pins.